fusor/catbrokers4/README.md

 ## Usage
 1. Set up an OpenShift 4.0 cluster
 1. Wait for all cluster components to come up, since the playbook will scale down the Cluster Version Operator (CVO)
+1. Login to the cluster by setting `KUBECONFIG` environment variable or using `oc login`
 1. Start the playbook with `./run-playbook.sh`